What's in Microsoft.VisualBasic for C# Developers: Part 3 - Financial

 }

-Which gives us the painful realisation of how quick value is lost:
+Which gives us the painful realization of how quickly value is lost:

 image